 Peter “Grubby” Stubbs is one of Melbourne’s best loved radio presenters.

-For nearly three decades Grubby together with Dee Dee (Diane Dunleavy), once crowned King and Queen of Melbourne radio by the city’s Lord Mayor, have ruled the airwaves.
+For nearly three decades Grubby together with Dee Dee (Diane Dunleavy), once crowned King and Queen of Melbourne radio by the city’s Lord Mayor, ruled the airwaves.
 First, at Fox FM where they were part of the ground-breaking Fox Morning Crew in the 1980’s; then at GOLD104.3 FM where they hosted the Breakfast Show for an impressive 13 years; and most recently at 3AW where the pair hosted the Weekend Break on 3AW.

 In addition to his work on radio Grubby has more than two decades experience in voice-over work, video presentations, and on live television, having appeared on Good Morning Australia, The Today Show and Bert’s Family Feud.
 He also worked as warm-up guy on Steve Vizard’s Tonight Live.